Learn how to write a dental assistant resume for any experience level. Get results by using guides and examples for your career from ResumeNerd.

 Experienced dental assistant with five years of experience in a busy dental office.
 Instructed patients on infection control and oral hygiene, assisted with fillings and dental x-rays, and conducted sterilization of dental instruments.
 Passionate about patient care and eager to expand my skill set in an orthodontic assistant position.

-A dental assistant job may have varying required skills depending on the type of practice you are assisting in.
+A dental assistant job may have varying required resume skills depending on the type of practice you are assisting in.
 Aim for around 8-12 skills in this section.
 Feature skills most relevant to the job posting and try to use the same keywords.
 Use bullet points to organize your skills; you can list them in columns to save space on your resume.
 Include a mix of hard skills, like dental procedures, and soft skills, like interpersonal skills.
 For example:

 Healthcare is an industry where you want your resume to be straightforward and to the point.
 You will have a higher chance of getting an interview if your resume has a format that presents your information in a direct way.
 The most common professional resume format used is the chronological resume.
 This is a format that highlights your work history over other qualifications.
 Recruiters like resumes that are written in this format because they are easy to read quickly.